ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

 * Nginx/Apache/some kind of web hosting
 * phpMyAdmin or similar DB management software
 ### Twitch Chat Bot
-* Third-party chatbot which support custom APIs or URLfetch can be used such as Moobot, StreamElements, NightBot, etc.
+* Third-party chatbot which support custom APIs or URLfetch can be used such as StreamElements, NightBot, etc.
 ### Streaming Software
-* Ability to add a browser-source, OBS/SLOBS
+* Ability to add a browser-source, OBS Studio/Xsplit

 ---

 # Setup
 ## Server-side
 1. Git clone or copy the request_list directory to the appropriate directory on your webserver
-2. Import the /sql/.sql schema file into your already created database.
+2. Import the `/sql/mysql_schema.sql` schema file into your already created database.
 3. Edit the config.php file with your db information, credentials, and security key.
 4. Check that the song list webpage is available at your domain (sub.domain.tld/songlist.php).
 ## Client-side (SM5 machine)